-Controlling a Servo Motor
+Controlling a Servo motor

 This scenario demonstrates how to control the position of a servo motor using Arduino.
 Servo motors are used for precise angular positioning in robotics and automation.
+In this lab, a thermistor sensor is attached to the servo motor arm in a way that it can be moved on the front of the fan (DC motor).
+By triggering the fan, it is possible to change the temperature and so initiate output changes on thermistor readings.

 Prerequisites

-• Familiarize yourself with Arduino hardware reference.
+• Familiarize yourself with the Arduino hardware reference.

 • Install the built-in Arduino Servo library.